Do you know how to save for a house and what you need as a first-time home-buyer?

 - Your socio-economic status.

-Can I buy a house no money down?
+Can I buy a house with no money down?

 The short answer for almost everyone reading this is: no.